tetracorp/dungeons-of-avalon/docs/_posts/2019-06-04-version-differences.md

 Disassembly of this file suggests it may in fact be an updated build released in by the actual developer.
-Two CLR.W instructions have been inserted at 0x1d80 which are probably a bugfix for something, all subsequent address references have been updated to match, and data for the new characters has replaced the old in the executable.
+Two CLR.W instructions have been inserted at 0x1d80 which are probably a bugfix for something (some graphical bug is my best guess), all subsequent address references have been updated to match, and data for the new characters has replaced the old in the executable.

 This theory is also supported by the character names.
 Hakan is the name of the game's programmer, and a character by that name appears in the early _Dungeons